Toby Wing: Early years

-Her sister Gertrude (known as Pat Wing) also worked as an actress (often in the chorus).
-She also had a younger brother.
-Her great-uncle was English playwright Sir Arthur Wing Pinero.

 Career

 Wing began working on-screen at age 9, getting a few bit parts in silent movies through her father's job.
 In 1931 she became one of the first Goldwyn Girls, and she started her film career in Palmy Days (1932).
 In 1932 she was seen in Mack Sennett-produced comedies made by Paramount, one starring Bing Crosby.
 Wing made an impression with producers and moviegoers, but she seldom broke through to leading roles.

 Many of her roles were small and barely clothed, before the introduction of the 1934 Production Code.
 She became widely recognized as a sex symbol, once being described as the most beautiful chorus girl in all of Hollywood.
 Since her contracted studio was mired in bankruptcy during much of her career, her work was done on loan, primarily at Warner Bros.
 After her contract expired, she appeared in low-budget projects on a per-film basis.
 Wing enjoyed a far more successful sideline doing product endorsements and was featured in innumerable fan magazines from 1933–1938.

 Wing played a few leading roles in B features and short subjects.
 In 1936 and 1937, she worked opposite singer-songwriter Pinky Tomlin in two of his low-budget musical features, With Love and Kisses and Sing While You're Able.

 Her last leading role was in The Marines Come Thru.
 Although filmed in Florida in 1938, it did not see general release until 1943 as Fight On, Marines!
 Wing completed her acting career on Broadway in the unsuccessful 1938 Cole Porter musical You Never Know, which starred Lupe Vélez, Clifton Webb, Libby Holman, and J. Harold Murray.

 On February 8, 1960, Wing was honored with a star on the Hollywood Walk of Fame located at 6561 Hollywood Boulevard.